After a 72 year battle, women won the right to vote when Congress passed the 19th Amendment in 1919 and 36 states

 Sun City Center / South Shore

-On July 13, 2019, members of AAUW Sun City / South Shore gathered to begin their celebration of 100 years of Woman’s Suffrage.
+On July 13, 2019, members of AAUW Sun City Center / South Shore gathered to begin their celebration of 100 years of Woman’s Suffrage.
 Sixteen AAUW members, including 3 guests, celebrated the occasion with a luncheon.
 They discussed the history of the suffrage movement in Florida, and had some fun with games highlighting the year 1969.

 Vero Beach will be celebrating its own 100th Anniversary on October 26th, 2019, and the Vero Beach Branch will be marching for the vote with a coalition of women’s groups.